Keiskamma Altarpiece

 The Coastal Landscape and Cattle

-Medium: Detail of collaborative embroidery and mixed media (Layer 2).
-This detail depicts cattle grazing within the coastal landscape of …
+This detail in the second layer depicts cattle grazing within the coastal landscape of Hamburg.
+In the context of the village, these …

 | Item Title | The Coastal Landscape and Cattle |